Jean-Luc Godard: Le petit soldat and Les Carabiniers

-Le petit soldat was not released until 1963, the first of three films he released that year.
-It dealt with the Algerian War of Independence and was banned by the French government for the next two years due to its political nature.
-The 'little soldier' Bruno Forestier was played by Michel Subor.
-Forestier was a character close to Godard himself, an image-maker and intellectual, 'more or less my spokesman, but not totally' Godard told an interviewer.
+Godard had started production on Le petit soldat immediately after completing Breathless, before it was released, because he felt his first film was too experimental for audiences and feared he would not be able to obtain funding for future films if Breathless turned out unsuccessful.
+It dealt with the Algerian War of Independence and was censored by the French government for the next two years due to its political nature, releasing only in 1963 as one of his three films that year.
+The 'little soldier' Bruno Forestier was a character close to Godard himself, an image-maker and intellectual, 'more or less my spokesman, but not totally' Godard told an interviewer.

 The film begins on 13 May 1958, the date of the attempted putsch in Algeria, and ends later the same month.
 In the film, Bruno Forestier, a photojournalist who has links with a right-wing paramilitary group working for the French government, is ordered to murder a professor accused of aiding the Algerian resistance.
 He is in love with Veronica Dreyer, a young woman who has worked with the Algerian fighters.
 He is captured by Algerian militants and tortured.
 His organization captures and tortures her.
 In making Le petit soldat, Godard took the unusual step of writing dialogue every day and calling the lines to the actors during filming – a technique made possible by filming without direct sound and dubbing dialogue in post-production.

+The inclusion of the Algerian war was not politically motivated in the sense of Godard being very politicized at the time, or interested in the war, but done out of an instinct of making films nobody else was making at the time.
+He later called Le petit soldat his "most fascist film" and expressed surprise and regret at having been able to express "reactionary" ideas in his work.

 His following film was Les Carabiniers, based on a story by Roberto Rossellini, one of Godard's influences.
 The film follows two peasants who join the army of a king, only to find futility in the whole thing as the king reveals the deception of war-administrating leaders.